 Countless generations of Native Americans have called the landscapes of Utah home, from the hunter-gatherers of the prehistoric era and the Ancestral Pueblos who built cliff dwellings in the Bears Ears and Shash Jaa areas, to the five distinct American Indian cultures who live here today.
-This four-day itinerary will paint a vibrant picture of Utah’s heritage as you visit dwelling sites, petroglyphs, and other places steeped in Native American culture and history.
+This five-day itinerary will paint a vibrant picture of Utah’s heritage as you visit dwelling sites, petroglyphs, and other places steeped in Native American culture and history.

-Around Blanding and Bluff, you can visit Edge of the Cedars State Park to explore an ancient Pueblo village, as well as Hovenweep National Monument and its castle-like remnants of a massive ancient village.
+Around Blanding and Bluff, you can visit Edge of the Cedars State Park Museum to explore an ancient Pueblo village, as well as Hovenweep National Monument and its castle-like remnants of a massive ancient village.
 Then marvel at the 100-yard panel of petroglyphs at Sand Island.
 With high-clearance, a map, preparation and respect, nearby River House and Comb Ridge offer a closer look at this land's indigenous history.

 Take a Jeep tour of Monument Valley with a Navajo guide who will teach you about Navajo culture, storytelling, and this breathtaking landscape they call home.
 Get a closer look by walking the Wildcat Trail that loops around West Mitten Butte.
 If you've seen even a few Hollywood Westerns, chances are, this place will seem familiar.